Having a routine for your summer days will make everyone enjoy the summer. And it’s easy to create a summer routine for kids.

 Summer Routine Fun Activity Time

-You’ll notice there are two daily activity times.
+You’ll notice on the free summer routine printable that there are two daily activity times.
 During these blocks of time, choose an activity for inside play, outside play, or away from home.

 Inside activity time can happen when it’s too hot or the weather isn’t great outside.
 You might also want to have the children inside the house so you can accomplish something.
 It’s good to think ahead about what special activities your children could do inside.